rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

     Disklabel type: dos
     Disk identifier: 0xe7f1ae5c

     Device                Boot Start       End   Sectors  Size Id Type /dev/<your-sdcard>p1         8192 123469823 123461632 58.9G 83 Linux

 > Be aware of the starting position of the partition.
-It shows you 8192 so you have to use this on resizing the partition
+It shows you 8192 so you have to use this on resizing the partition.

-### Delete partition
+#### Delete partition

-Yes you have to delete the partition first.
+Yes, you have to delete the system partition first.
 But `fdisk` doesn't really delete the partition at this point.
-You have to confirm this later on.
+You have start the writing process later on.

     Command (m for help): d
     Selected partition 1
     Partition 1 has been deleted.

-### Create the first partition with a size of 16 Gigabyte
+#### Create the system partition with 16 Gigabyte

     Command (m for help): n
     Partition type